haohmaru3000/personal_expense/README.md

-# primary_flutter
+# personal_expense

-A new Flutter project.
+A Flutter project displaying some basic information of our personal expenses withing a recent week.

 ## Getting Started